Good news as food hygiene ratings awarded to six Lincoln establishments

 Restaurants, cafes and canteens

-The following ratings have been given to four restaurants, cafes or canteens:
+The following ratings have been given to three restaurants, cafes or canteens:

 Advertisement